beojan/oxford-hh4b-pheno-code/analysis/res/README.md

 Assuming the environment has been setup as described above (i.e. you are using the virtualenv), the shebang line for any Python script should be `#!/usr/bin/env python2`.
-Do *not* use `#!/usr/bin/python` as this will use the system Python interpreter. `# !/usr/bin/env python` (no 2) should suffice, but may cause problems if / when the naming scheme for Python interpreters switches to `python` calling Python 3 by default.
+Do *not* use `#!/usr/bin/python` as this will use the system Python interpreter.